ReinerNippes/nextcloud/README.md

 # clone this repo
 git clone https://github.com/ReinerNippes/nextcloud13

-# change to nextcloud directory
+# change to nextcloud13 directory
 cd nextcloud13

 # if you want to use the devel branch
 git checkout devel

-# install ansible and python-mysql
+# install ansible and needed python modules
 sh ./prepare_system.sh

 # edit variables